MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-log-files.md

 ## Diagnostic log

-You can obtain the diagnostic log by setting the environment variable **MIG_ENABLE_DIAG** to a path to an XML file.
+The diagnostic log can be obtained by setting the environment variable **MIG_ENABLE_DIAG** to a path to an XML file.

 The diagnostic log contains: